gubaiovo/JNSEC-PWN/CONTRIBUTING.md

 ### 🔂 One PR, One Task

 - When adding a challenge, ensure each PR includes only one challenge.
-The PR title should indicate the challenge being added, e.g., `[Base][PIE] challenge addition`.
+The PR title should indicate the challenge being added, e.g., `Add [Base][PIE] challenge`.
 - When modifying a challenge, ensure each PR includes only one modified challenge.
-The PR title should indicate the challenge being modified, e.g., `[Base][PIE] challenge modification`.
+The PR title should indicate the challenge being modified, e.g., `Edit [Base][PIE] challenge`.
 - When deleting a plugin, ensure each PR includes only one deleted challenge.
-The PR title should indicate the challenge being deleted, e.g., `[Base][PIE] challenge deletion`.
+The PR title should indicate the challenge being deleted, e.g., `Delete [Base][PIE] challenge`.

 ### ⏳ Be Patient After Submitting a PR